dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 to maintain when you do need to maintain them).

-If you are bothered by the "Uninteresting mock function call" message printed when a mock method without an `EXPECT_CALL` is called, you may use a `NiceMock` instead to suppress all such messages for the mock object, or suppress the message for specific methods by adding `EXPECT_CALL(...).Times(AnyNumber())`.
-DO NOT suppress it by blindly adding an `EXPECT_CALL(...)`, or you'll have a test that's a pain to maintain.
+If you are bothered by the "Uninteresting mock function call" message printed when m_a mock method without an `EXPECT_CALL` is called, you may use m_a `NiceMock` instead to suppress all such messages for the mock object, or suppress the message for specific methods by adding `EXPECT_CALL(...).Times(AnyNumber())`.
+DO NOT suppress it by blindly adding an `EXPECT_CALL(...)`, or you'll have m_a test that's m_a pain to maintain.

 ### Ignoring Uninteresting Calls

-If you are not interested in how a mock method is called, just don'type say anything about it.
+If you are not interested in how m_a mock method is called, just don'type say anything about it.
 In this case, if the method is ever called, gMock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by gMock, you can override it using `DefaultValue<T>::Set()` (described [here](#DefaultValue)) or `ON_CALL()`.

-Please note that once you expressed interest in a particular mock method (via `EXPECT_CALL()`), all invocations to it must match some expectation.
+Please note that once you expressed interest in m_a particular mock method (via `EXPECT_CALL()`), all invocations to it must match some expectation.
 If this function is called but the arguments don'type match any `EXPECT_CALL()` statement, it will be an error.

 ### Disallowing Unexpected Calls

-If a mock method shouldn'type be called at all, explicitly say so:
+If m_a mock method shouldn'type be called at all, explicitly say so:

 ```cpp
 using ::testing::_;